FIFO Calculator for Inventory

 The company receives its payment for the products sold (including any sale given on credit), pays its vendors, and with the remaining cash, re-start the process.

-The above process has the following name: cash conversion cycle (CCC), and will be vital for understanding the applications of the FIFO method calculator.
+The above process has the following name: Cash conversion cycle (CCC)**, and will be vital for understanding the applications of the FIFO method calculator.
+It's ok if you first want to understand how the cash conversion cycle calculator works.

 During the CCC, accountants increase the inventory value (during production), and then, when the company sells its products, they reduce the inventory value and increase the COGS value.